Blog

 As long as you’re away from your desk — and your screen — it doesn’t matter where you enjoy your lunch.
 Just a small change in scenery can help boost your energy levels and relieve stress.

 Of course, meditation might not be for everyone.
 But even just finding a quiet place to do some breathing exercises can have mental health benefits.
 Breathing exercises help you to slow your heart rate, which can have an immediate effect on anxiety.
-This post on Psychology Today offers some simple breathing techniques you can use anywhere — even at your desk.
+This post from Calm offers some simple breathing techniques you can use anywhere — even at your desk.
 Don’t hesitate to use them as needed.

 Arts and Crafts and Photographs